 They are used when you have both short-term and long-term injuries.
 The most common crutches are the axillary (underarm), forearm, and arthritic crutches.

 This device helps to transfer the load from your legs to your upper body by supporting your weight.
 It takes less weight off your lower body and puts more pressure on your hands and wrists than crutches.
 It is also helpful for improving balance and stability.

 These have a seat on top of three, four, or five wheels.
 Footplates support the feet, and there are handlebars or a steering wheel.

 The benefits of walking aids are immense!
 Here are a few benefits that influence people both physically and mentally:

 If you or someone you know would benefit from a walking aid, booking in with a physiotherapist is the first step.
-We can prescribe you with the correct aid to suit your walking needs.
+We can prescribe you the correct assistance to suit your walking needs.

-We focus our assessment to look at your everyday needs.
+We focus our assessment on looking at your everyday needs.
 We first look at your walking, balance, muscle strength, cognition, and then the cardiovascular, neurological and musculoskeletal systems, and ask about any comorbidities and the setup at home.

-We provide education and training on how to use the walking aid, the benefits of the aid (as mentioned above), proper prescription and fitting the aid to suit your needs.
+We provide education and training on how to use the walking aid, the benefits (as mentioned above), proper prescription and fitting the aid to suit your needs.

 Final thoughts on the benefits of walking aids

 Walking aids are a great way to increase your independence, reduce pain and fatigue levels, improve balance and walking ability, and ultimately improve your quality of life.